 - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - 1.
-0% exposure to controversial weapons (anti-personnel mines, cluster munitions, biological and chemical weapons). - 2.
-The Sub-Fund avoids investment in companies involved in violations of UN Global Compact principles or OECD Guidelines for Multinational Enterprises, and where constructive shareholder engagement is limited. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-Apart from the set investment restrictions implemented as a threshold, there is no commitment to exclude a minimum percentage of the potential investments - What is the policy to assess good governance practices of the investee companies?
+The Sub-Fund adheres to the Investment Manager's Policy for Sustainable Investing covering the three pillars: ESG-integration; Stewardship and engagement; and Investment restrictions and exclusions. - 2.
+The Sub-Fund adheres to the exclusion criteria established by the Sub-Fund.
+(0% involvement threshold to controversial weapons.) - 3.
+The Sub-Fund avoids investments in companies involved in violation of UNGC or OECD GME, and where constructive shareholder engagement is limited. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+Apart from the set investment restrictions implemented as a threshold, there is no commitment to exclude a minimum percentage of the potential investments